by Jeremy Strickland

 The fifth job offer was from Randy’s Carpet Care.
 They said I could ride along with a tech for a week, see what I thought of the work, decide if it was the right fit for me; no pressure.
 I had already accepted one of the office jobs I had been offered, but training didn’t start for a month, so I figured that it wouldn’t hurt to try out carpet cleaning.
 I really liked the folks that I had interviewed with at Randy’s, and unlike the other companies, this one was a family owned business with an amazing local reputation.
 Awards lined the walls, and some of the employees had more than a decade invested in the company.
 I dug that.

 The guy I hitched a ride along with was Mike, the senior-most technician at Randy’s.
 From chemical reactions to the properties of stains to super-hero movies, this guy knew his stuff.
 A week went by, and not only was I intrigued by the science and art of the job, I was having fun!
 I was witnessing the beauty of West Michigan while driving between jobs, learning new skills, and meeting fascinating new people everyday.

-Needless to say, despite the challenges, I chose carpet cleaning over the office job, and it was a great choice for me.
+Needless to say, despite the challenges, I chose carpet cleaning over the office job.
 It has been a privilege to be invited into the homes and businesses of West Michigan for the last two years, and I do not take it for granted.
 Randy’s Carpet Care has challenged me to strive for excellence every day, with the philosophy that our job is not to clean carpets but to make a difference in our community and the lives of our customers.
 I am grateful to be a part of it!